 Other things to consider are additional duties such as the state of Victoria’s vacant residential land tax, which is payable on many Victorian homes that are empty for more than 6 months in a year.
 There is also a foreign purchaser additional duty that must be paid that is based on the dutiable value of the property, even if you’re a part owner with other Australian residents.
 In the event of part ownership, the additional duty is only payable on the share of the property owned by a non-resident.

 To get started, you can view and investigate which properties you may want to buy.
 Before any sale, or finance applications, you will then need permission from the Foreign Investment Review Board (FIRB) to purchase property.
 However, this can be obtained online.
 Please note there is an application fee payable based on the value of the home you wish to buy.
+That is why it is a good idea to approach Simon Conn, overseas property professional & finance specialist, overseas mortgages.
 After this you can approach lenders to gain finance for your new home.
 Ultimately the current climate has not perturbed buyers who meet eligibility and Australian lending criteria.
 In fact, in 2017, a quarter of new properties in NSW and almost a fifth of new properties in Victoria were purchased by offshore buyers.

 This is an article provided by our partners network.
 It might not necessarily reflect the views or opinions of our editorial team and management.